make-software/casper-net-sdk/README.md

 [NCTL](https://github.com/casper-network/casper-node/tree/release-1.4.3/utils/nctl) is a CLI application to control one or multiple Casper networks locally.
 Many developers wish to spin up relatively small test networks to localize their testing before deploying to the blockchain.

 To simplify even more the set up of a local network, you may run NCTL within a docker container.
-To start a container exposing the ports of one node, write the following command:
+To start a container and publish the ports of one the nodes, write the following command:

 ```bash
 docker run --rm -it --name mynctl -d -p 11101:11101 -p 14101:14101 -p 18101:18101 makesoftware/casper-nctl